Table of contents

 Consider these common telltale signs to check for ransomware on your mobile Apple device…

+- You’re getting a lot of pop-ups.
 This is one of the most common indicators that your device has been compromised.
-Pop-ups are common, but when you notice a lot more of them than normal, your iPhone or iPad probably has ransomware on it
+Pop-ups are normal, but when you notice more of them than usual, your iPhone or iPad probably has ransomware.

-If your device is overheating, even though it hasn’t been exposed to direct sunlight and your battery is in tip-top condition, a virus could be the culprit
+- Your iPhone or iPad is overheating.
+If your device is overheating, even though it hasn’t been exposed to direct sunlight and your battery is in tip-top condition, a virus could be the culprit.

-Hackers may lock you out of your browsers and demand bitcoin payment to restore access
+- You can’t access your browsers.
+Hackers may lock you out of your browsers and demand Bitcoin payment to restore access.

-This is the most obvious way to tell there’s ransomware on your iPhone or iPad, and that it’s at the point of no return.
-You might see a red flag or image on the screen, along with a note with instructions on how to pay the ransom
+- You’re locked out of your device.
+This is the most obvious way to tell if your iPhone or iPad has ransomware and is at the point of no return.
+You might see a red flag or image on the screen, along with a note with instructions on how to pay the ransom.

 How to remove ransomware from your iPhone or iPad